abhaymishra24/Company-Data-Management-SQL-Project/README.md

 - City            (their city as well)
 - Exit_date       (their exit data from company)

-[ In this project, I added two files containing employee data and performed various SQL queries to filter new data from the Employees Database.📄✍️🧑‍💻 ]
+##### (In this project, I added two files containing employee data and performed various SQL queries to filter new data from the Employees Database.)

 #### (In the sales table, there are over 50 records of different product sales.
 I added a file containing the sales data and performed various SQL queries to filter new data from the company's database.)
 ##### ( I did not mentioned all columns here from sales table).